• Skip to primary navigation

 Do my cinnamon roll ingredients need to be room temperature?

-Yes, the eggs and butter need to be room temperature so that they mix better with the dough and room temp butter will incorporate better into your dough to create that smooth texture.
+Yes, the eggs and butter need to be room temperature so that they incorporate better into your dough to create that smooth texture.
 The cream cheese and butter will also incorporate best at room temperature ensuring your frosting is nice and smooth.

 Can I make the dough by hand?